-- 4.4.1 Applicants for the CGMA position must submit a letter to the AGLC, providing the following information: - a) name and address of the applicant; - b) \$100 payment to cover administrative costs; and - c) a security clearance obtained within three (3) months of the exam date (the AGLC is not responsible for the cost of the clearance). - 4.4.2 On receipt of the documentation as per subsection 4.4.1, applicants will be required to write an exam and achieve a minimum score of 75%. - 4.4.3 Applicants failing to achieve the minimum score will be allowed to re-write the exam according to the following: - a) applicants failing to achieve the minimum score on their first attempt: - i) will not be permitted to re-write the exam for three (3) months from the date the exam was written; and - ii) must make written application to the AGLC requesting approval to re-write the exam; the applicants will not be required to submit the \$100 administration fee or provide a security clearance. - b) applicants failing to achieve the minimum exam score on their second attempt: - i) will not be permitted to re-write the exam for six (6) months from the date the second exam was written; and - ii) must make written application to the AGLC requesting approval to re-write the exam; the request must include the \$100 administration fee and an updated security clearance. - c) applicants failing to achieve the minimum exam score on their third attempt:
+- 4.4.1 Applicants for the CGMA position must submit a letter to AGLC, providing the following information: - a) name and address of the applicant; - b) \$100 payment to cover administrative costs; and - c) a security clearance obtained within three months of the exam date (AGLC is not responsible for the cost of the clearance). - 4.4.2 On receipt of the documentation as per subsection 4.4.1, applicants will be required to write an exam and achieve a minimum score of 75 per cent. - 4.4.3 Applicants failing to achieve the minimum score will be allowed to re-write the exam according to the following: - a) applicants failing to achieve the minimum score on their first attempt: - i) will not be permitted to re-write the exam for three months from the date the exam was written; and - ii) must make written application to AGLC requesting approval to rewrite the exam; the applicants will not be required to submit the \$100 administration fee or provide a security clearance. - b) applicants failing to achieve the minimum exam score on their second attempt: - i) will not be permitted to re-write the exam for six months from the date the second exam was written; and - ii) must make written application to AGLC requesting approval to rewrite the exam; the request must include the \$100 administration fee and an updated security clearance.

-- i) will not be permitted to re-write the exam for one (1) year from the date the third exam was written; and - ii) must make written application to the AGLC requesting approval to re-write the exam; the request must provide a written explanation as to why the applicant should be allowed to re-write the exam, the \$100 administration fee and an updated security clearance. - d) applicants failing to achieve the minimum exam score on their fourth attempt: - i) will not be permitted to re-write the exam for two (2) years from the date the fourth exam was written; and - ii) must make written application to the AGLC requesting approval to re-write the exam; the request must provide a written explanation as to why the applicant should be allowed to re-write the exam, the \$100 administration fee and an updated security clearance. - 4.4.4 Upon successful completion of the exam a thorough Due Diligence Investigation into the successful applicant will be conducted (see subsection 2.3). - 4.4.5 The AGLC will issue a training registration for a period of six (6) months for the positions of a CGMA upon successful completion of the exam.
-A two (2) year registration will be issued upon completion of due diligence and a training period in a HFN casino facility which includes: - a) three (3) Event opening procedures; - b) three (3) Event closing procedures; - c) three (3) banker shift changes; - d) one (1) full Event, and - e) for the count room two (2) full count room Events.
+- c) applicants failing to achieve the minimum exam score on their third attempt: - i) will not be permitted to re-write the exam for one year from the date the third exam was written; and - ii) must make written application to AGLC requesting approval to rewrite the exam; the request must provide a written explanation as to why the applicant should be allowed to re-write the exam, the \$100 administration fee and an updated security clearance. - d) applicants failing to achieve the minimum exam score on their fourth attempt: - i) will not be permitted to re-write the exam for two years from the date the fourth exam was written; and - ii) must make written application to AGLC requesting approval to rewrite the exam; the request must provide a written explanation as to why the applicant should be allowed to re-write the exam, the \$100 administration fee and an updated security clearance. - 4.4.4 Upon successful completion of the exam a thorough due diligence investigation into the successful applicant will be conducted (see Section 2.3). - 4.4.5 AGLC will issue a training registration for a period of six months for the positions of a CGMA upon successful completion of the exam.
+A two year registration will be issued upon completion of due diligence and a training period in a HFN casino facility which includes: - a) three event opening procedures; - b) three event closing procedures; - c) three banker shift changes; - d) one full event, and - e) for the count room two full count room events.

-Note: Training credit is not given for Events completed prior to the application for CGMA.
+Note: Training credit is not given for events completed prior to the application for CGMA.